 DISCLOSURE: The civil rights law firm of Thomas H. Roberts & Associates, PC settled the 1st round of civil rights suits by peaceful protestors in Federal and State Court.
 (Blackwood Plaintiffs in Federal Court and Arthur in State Court)

 The law firm is NO LONGER accepting clients from the June 1, 2020 protest for violations of your 1st Amendment speech rights were wrongfully interfered with by police action.

 Richmond Civil Rights Firm Filed a Class Action Lawsuit Against Richmond Police Officers for 1st Amendment Violations on June 1, 2020 at the Lee monument.
 The class was never certified.
 The plaintiffs settled.

-June 16, 2020 – Class Action suit filed against Richmond Police Department Officers for violations of citizens 1st Amendment Right to peacefully protest and petition the government and for 4th Amendment Right against excessive use of force arising from the actions of the RPD on Monday June 1, 2020.
+June 16, 2020 – Class Action (never certified) suit filed against Richmond Police Department Officers for violations of citizens 1st Amendment Right to peacefully protest and petition the government and for 4th Amendment Right against excessive use of force arising from the actions of the RPD on Monday June 1, 2020.
+The plaintiffs settled.

 The apology from the City of Richmond has not stopped the use of unreasonable force, tear gas, pepper spray and rubber bullets upon citizens critical of the Richmond Police, most of whom are peacefully protesting with arms raised in the air.
 The aggression and response to the criticism of the Richmond Police only proves the point – the officers must be held accountable and in check by the judiciary.